fieldOfView/Cura-SimpleShapes/README.md

 - [TempFanTower.py](./resources/TempFanTower.py)

 ### Copy Scripts
-These scripts can be copied into the scripts directory via the function **Copy Scripts**

 These scripts can be copied into the scripts directory via the function **Copy Scripts**.

 **After you have copied these scripts, you must restart Cura to see the scripts in the postprocessing scripts list.**

 ### Tower generation scripts